 11 Cheyney Street, Homedale

-This is the main history of 11 Cheyney Street, although as it was a beerhouse for a short time, more details about that period are here The Plough, Cheyney Street
+Here is the history of 11 Cheyney Street and as it was a beerhouse for some years, it is also mentioned here The Plough, Cheyney Street

 Origins

-On the Tithe Map 1839, the whole original plot has again been outlined in red.
-However, a small area of land had been sold off for the Chapel in 1835 and this is outlined in yellow and is number 83 [number illegible on map].
-Parcel 86 between the yellow and blue lines is the four cottages by the roadside.
+On the Tithe Map 1839, the whole original plot is again outlined in green.
+However, a small area of land had been sold off in 1835 for the Chapel and this is outlined in yellow and is number 83 [number illegible on map].
+Plot 86 between the yellow and blue lines is four cottages by the roadside.
 Parcel 87 outlined in blue has a house on it and today this is 11 Cheyney Street, Homedale.
 Plots 86 and 87 were still in the ownership of Thomas Strickland and details from the Tithe Apportionment are:

 Parcel Owner Occupier Description Extent